 Phew!
 That was a LOT to digest about Teachable vs. Kajabi.
 I hope this was helpful, friends!

 Ready to give Kajabi a spin?
-Get a free 28-day trial (that’s 2x longer than their normal trial!) right here (affiliate link).
+They’re now offering a free 28-day trial (that’s 2x longer than their normal trial!) right here (affiliate link).

 Next Step: Watch my free legal workshop